cairis-platform/cairis/docs/install.rst

 Installation and configuration via GitHub (automated)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a clean Ubuntu VM, you can quickly install and configure CAIRIS and its dependencies with the command below:
+If you have a clean Ubuntu VM, you can quickly install and configure CAIRIS and its dependencies with the command below, replacing my-secret-pw with your desired root password for MySQL.

 .. code-block:: bash